apify/actor-scraper/docs/web-scraper/tutorial.md

 ### Crawling the website with Pseudo URLs
 Before we can start scraping the actor details, we need to find all the links to the details.
 If the links follow a set structure, we can use Pseudo URLs to do just that.
 By setting a Pseudo URL, all links that follow the given structure will automatically be added to the crawling queue.

-To find the structure, open some of the actor details in the library.
+To find the structure, open some of the actor details in the store.
 You'll find that the URLs always follow the same pattern:

 ```
 https://apify.com/{OWNER}/{NAME}